MicrosoftDocs/VBA-Docs/api/Access.Report.FillColor.md

 api_name:
 - Access.Report.FillColor
 ms.assetid: 04fa1376-fddb-a4b3-04fd-d562f0567136
-ms.date: 06/08/2017
+ms.date: 03/15/2019
 localization_priority: Normal
 ---

 # Report.FillColor property (Access)

 You use the **FillColor** property to specify the color that fills in boxes and circles drawn on reports with the **[Line](Access.Report.Line.md)** and **[Circle](Access.Report.Circle.md)** methods.
-You can also use this property with [Visual Basic](../access/Concepts/Settings/set-properties-by-using-visual-basic.md)to create special visual effects on custom reports when you print using a color printer or preview the reports on a color monitor.
+You can also use this property with [Visual Basic](../access/Concepts/Settings/set-properties-by-using-visual-basic.md) to create special visual effects on custom reports when you print by using a color printer or preview the reports on a color monitor.
 Read/write **Long**.

 ## Syntax

-_expression_. `FillColor`
+_expression_.**FillColor**

 _expression_ A variable that represents a **[Report](Access.Report.md)** object.

 ## Remarks

 You can set this property only in an event procedure specified by a section's **OnPrint** event property.

 The following example uses the **Circle** method to draw a circle and create a pie slice within the circle.
-Then it uses the **FillColor** and **FillStyle** properties to color the pie slice red.
+It then uses the **FillColor** and **FillStyle** properties to color the pie slice red.
 It also draws a line from the upper left to the center of the circle.

 You can use the **RGB** or **QBColor** functions to set this property.
 The **FillColor** property setting has a data type of **Long**.

 ## Example

 To try this example in Microsoft Access, create a new report.
 Set the **OnPrint** property of the Detail section to [Event Procedure].
-Enter the following code in the report's module, then switch to Print Preview.
+Enter the following code in the report's module, and then switch to Print Preview.

 ```vb
 Private Sub Detail_Print(Cancel As Integer, PrintCount As Integer)